jeffersonroth/jjrf-demo-rauxa/README.md

 ### Challenges

-Calling the Github API to retrieve a username info was no challenge.
+Calling the Github API to retrieve username info was no challenge.
 The point here was to adapt how to render it to the browser.
-Vue.js documentation is clear and the generated example by vue-cli gave a clear path to fallow.
+Vue.js documentation is clear and the generated example by vue-cli gave a clear path to follow.
 The next step was to adapt the Vue components to work with the data and Vuetify to give it order and design.

 ### Solution

 I'm really used to use Axios for API calls.
-Fortunatelly it integrates well with Vue.js.
-All scenarios were taken into account (no username given, matching and non existing usernames) so the template could work with the data. v-if's and v-for's were enough to present all the data I wanted to present in the browser.
+Happily, it integrates well with Vue.js.
+All scenarios were taken into account (no username is given, matching and non-existing usernames) so the template could work with the data. v-if's and v-for's were enough to present all the data I wanted to present in the browser.

 ## Future - If I were to continue with the project, I would:

-- Present similar results for non matching usernames;
+- Present similar results for non-matching usernames;
-- A way to export the followers list (it seems to be important here) and their information (bio, username, id, login, followers etc);
+- A way to export the followers' list (it seems to be important here) and their information (bio, username, id, login, followers, etc);
 - No only present the avatar images, but the images would redirect to the user's profile;
 - For a match, show the followers in common with me;
-- More actions: follow, see repos etc.
+- More actions: follow, see repos, etc.

 ## Project setup